Online conformal inference with retrospective adjustment for faster adaptation to distribution shift: Real Data Analysis

+We evaluate the proposed method on three real-world datasets that represent distinct types of distributional challenges in online prediction tasks.
+The Communities and Crime (CC) dataset \citep{redmond2002data} captures heterogeneous tabular data with complex feature interactions, providing a setting with potential covariate shifts.
+The Elec2 dataset \citep{harries1999splice} consists of electricity price time series with frequent and irregular fluctuations, reflecting gradual and recurrent distributional changes.
+The AIG stock price data \citep{nugent2018sp500} exhibit abrupt regime shifts associated with major economic events, representing a challenging scenario with sudden and large-scale distributional changes.

-We consider the Communities and Crime dataset \citep{redmond2002data}.
-The task is to predict the real-valued per-capita violent crime rate from 127 input features.
+For the CC data, we aim to predict the real-valued per-capita violent crime rate from 127 input features.
 We sort all observations in ascending order of the proportion of Black population and use the first 250 observations for training, while the remaining 1,774 samples are sorted in descending order and used as the test set.
-The results, presented in \cref{fig::crime}, indicate that the proposed method outperforms the other baselines in terms of both coverage and prediction interval width.
+For the Elec2 data, we reconstruct the univariate time series into a dataset consisting of input-output pairs, where the output $Y_t$ is the current electricity price and the input $X_t = (Y_{t-1}, \dots, Y_{t-10})$ contains the past ten lagged values.
+For the AIG stock price data, we use 3,000 observations before and after the Subprime Mortgage Crisis (2008-09-15) each, during which the stock price exhibits a drastic regime change: its trend reverses sharply and its scale collapses to a much smaller magnitude as shown in \cref{fig:aig}.
+As we did for Elec2 data, we reconstruct the univariate time series into a dataset consisting of 10-day lagged input-output pairs.